 - Drag a Delay Timer onto the canvas and double-click it to configure.

-- As you modify the timer settings, the summary updates so you can confirm the revised schedule before saving it.
+- Double-click the timer to configure it.
+As you modify the timer settings, the summary updates so you can confirm the revised schedule before saving it.

 - Run on: The run settings allow you to choose acceptable days, weeks, and / or months.
 They configure the day and date limitations.
 The wait settings are taken into account first, then the system looks at the run settings to identify the first acceptable day or date.
 These settings are very flexible, so you should check the timer summary updates to verify they are configured as expected.